phitsc/mod_tscdemo/README.md

 ## What this project demonstrates

-* Use of Docker for Apache HTTP server module development
+* Use of Docker for Apache HTTP Server module development
-* Building Apache HTTP server modules using C++
+* Building Apache HTTP Server modules using C++
 * Minimal but meaningful module functionality
 * Static code analysis using cppcheck, including checking of `ap_rprintf`  string formatting
 * Unit-testing the module using Catch (http://catch-lib.net)